 5. How do I pass multiple tax rates for multiple stock items in a single invoice?

 In a single invoice, select the stock items attracting different GST rates, and then select the tax ledgers.
 Press Alt+A to view the tax calculations for each of the stock items selected in the invoice.
-Refer to Recording GST Sales and Printing Invoices for more information.
+Refer to Recording Local GST Sales for more information.